Apra487/crab-chat/README.md

 # Crab Chat

-This repository contains the code of Crab Chat - A realtime peer to peer fullstack chat app with real time presence detection sytem.
+This repository contains the code of Crab Chat - A realtime peer to peer fullstack chat app with real time presence detection system.

 ## Note